kunovsky/Grape_on_rack_sqlite3/README.md

 Grape API on Rack Without ORM Using SQLite3
 ===========================================
 A simple example Grape Api mounted on rack without using an ORM.
-The database is Sqlite3 and I configured the file layout from scratch myself.

 #Instructions

 - Run the follwing commands to get started